Skip to Content

 SHUT-DOWN – If car door safety edge is operating intermittently.

-SHUT-DOWN – If the device operates when the car door/gate is opened by more the 50 millimetres.
+SHUT-DOWN – If the device operates when the car door/gate is opened by more than 50 millimetres.

 SHUT-DOWN – If the door restrictor is not operative.